 The river, the stone towers and the heavenly cave

 Inquire at the main shrine entrance and you'll be able to arrange a guided tour in Japanese with a priest.
 He'll take you down a little path to the river, which is lined with small stone towers to mark this sacred power spot.

 The further you go along the path, the more numerous these small stone piles become until they seem to be everywhere.
 You'll then arrive at Amano Yasukawara, and enter the cave where the gods gathered to discuss how to bring Amaterasu out of Amano Iwato with your guide.

 Combine a tour of the shrine and cave with a visit to Takachiho Gorge , where you can row through some of the most spectacular scenery in Japan, especially during the fall, and hike along the ridge above the gorge and river.

-A kagura festival is held from November through to February in Takachiho , where the locals dance to pray for a good harvest, ward off the devil, and invite deities to a building called Kagurayado.
+The Amano Iwato Kagura festival is held from November through to February, during which the locals dance to pray for a good harvest, ward off demons, and invite deities to a building called Kagurayado.
 Thirty-three dances are performed through the night.

 The latest information may differ, so please check the official website.